-Reserve in respect of the costs of managing organisational change in particular those that arise from transformation programmes.
+Reserve in respect of the costs of managing organisational change, in particular, those that arise from transformation programmes.
+The balance on this reserve at the end of the 2021/2022 financial year has now been incorporated within the Transformation Reserve.